-1st Grade - Curriculum Description
+1st Grade - Welcome & Introduction

 When students enter the 1st Grade they experience a significant transition between the Early Childhood classes (or other Kindergarten programs) and the Grade School.
 First grade provides a strong framework for classroom dynamics, desk-based work, group interactions.
 The curriculum introduces daily routines, methods and exercises from which academic, communicative, and social skills develop.